rails/rails/guides/source/action_mailer_basics.md

 ### Edit the Mailer

-The file `app/mailers/user_mailer.rb` is initially empty.
+The `UserMailer` in `app/mailers/user_mailer.rb` initially doesn't have any methods.
 So next, we add methods (aka actions) to the mailer that will send specific emails.

 Mailers have methods called "actions" and they use views to structure their